 Los Glaciares National Park, Mt Fitz Roy, and Cerro Torre

 Come and discover a truly unspoiled wilderness of mountains, fjords, glaciers, forests, and steppes.
 With some of the most dramatic mountains in the world towering over glaciated lakes and rolling grassy foothills, there will be plenty of amazing landscapes to photograph.
-This workshop will be lead by David Rosenthal and Juan Pons, who, accompanied by our amazing local guides will give you the best of local cultural information and photographic guiding.
+This workshop will be lead by Michael Strickland, who, accompanied by our amazing local guides will give you the best of local cultural information and photographic guiding.
 We have arranged this workshop to give you a feel for the unique alpine environments south of the equator which have remained the same for thousands of years.
 We'll be going to some of the most visually stunning locations within the Los Glaciares National Park, and with its over 2,800 square miles, we'll have plenty to keep us busy.
 You'll have your long lenses from our Antarctic expedition, and there will be opportunities to photograph not only the steep granite mountain tops, but the birds and even wildlife within the park as well.
 This workshop is designed as an extension to our Antarctica Expedition.

 December 13–18, 2019

 December 13, 2019: We return from Antarctica this day, and we will all fly commercial from Ushuaia to El Calafate.
 We will advise you as to the flight to book (not included).